jenniwazhere/BossRant/README.md

 Grading
 	Each of the following factors contributes up to 3 points to the final grade for the project:
 - Quality of the presentation
 - Completeness of the presentation
 - Quality of documentation for installation and configuration
 - Quality of documentation for users
 - Project functionality
 - Project scope
 - Code quality
 - Code maintainability
 - Appropriate use of available technologies
 - Innovation
 - Web design
 - Teamwork

 -----------------Installation & Configuration-----------------
 Requires:
 - RethinkDB
 - Bootstrap
 -

 Install:
 - RethinkDB
 - Horizon
-		* Terminal command: npm install -g horizon
+<br>	* Terminal command: npm install -g horizon

 Run:
 - Horizon
-		* Terminal command: hz init <folder_name>
+<br>	* Terminal command: hz init <folder_name>
-		* Terminal command: hz serve --dev
+<br>	* Terminal command: hz serve --dev

 -----------------Documentation-----------------

 License:
 - This project was built using the Bootstrap framework.